|Did this page help you? Yes | No | Tell us about it...|

 This section provides an overview of the AWS SDKs used in various code examples in this guide.
 A review of this section will help when reading the following sections.
 It includes an overview of the high-level and the low-level APIs these SDKs offer, when to use them, and common steps for running the code examples provided in this guide.

 This section provides details of various vault operations such as creating a vault, retrieving vault metadata, using jobs to retrieve vault inventory, and configuring vault notifications.
 In addition to using Amazon Glacier console, you can use AWS SDKs for various vault operations.
-This section describes the API and provides working samples using the AWS SDKs for Java and .NET.
+This section describes the API and provides working samples using the AWS SDK for Java and .NET.

 This section provides details of archive operations such as uploading an archive in a single request or using a multipart upload operation to upload large archives in parts.
 The section also explains creating jobs to download archives asynchronously.
-The section provides examples using the AWS SDKs for Java and .NET.
+The section provides examples using the AWS SDK for Java and .NET.

 Amazon Glacier is a RESTful service.
 This section describes the REST operations, including the syntax, and example requests and responses for all the operations.
 Note that the AWS SDK libraries wrap this API simplifying your programming tasks.